Here's what to do if you fall through ice, or need to save someone else | CBC News

 When it comes to helping rescue someone else, Peled said the first priority is making sure you're staying safe and dry.

-"You really don't want to get wet while you're rescuing them, because then both of you are going to be at risk for hypothermia," he said.
+"You really don't want to get wet while you're rescuing them, because then both of you are going to be at risk for hypothermia."

 If you come across someone who's fallen through ice, first let them know that you're going to help, Peled said, and find out if there's anyone else also in the water.

-Then call 911 immediately, telling the dispatcher your location and the number of people who need to be rescued.

-While staying on solid ice or other steady ground, throw the people in the water something you can use to help pull them out, like a long branch or a piece of rope.
+While staying on solid ice or other steady ground, throw the people in the water something you can use to help pull them out such as a long branch or a piece of rope.

 "Encourage them to kind of kick as you pull them out," Peled said.

-Once they're close to the edge and can climb onto the ice, make sure to keep pulling, Peled said, or tell them to roll away from the weak ice.
+Once they're close to the edge and can climb onto the ice, make sure to keep pulling or tell them to roll away from the weak ice.

+The next steps, Peled said, will depend on your situation and whether emergency services have arrived.

-"I would try to think about drying them off as quickly as possible and then getting to a safer area and then assessing the situation," said Peled, adding that hopefully you can find a way to keep them insulated and get them warm.
+"I would try to think about drying them off as quickly as possible, then getting to a safer area, then assessing the situation," said Peled, adding that hopefully you can find a way to keep them insulated and get them warm.

-If you do plan on heading out onto the water this winter — especially to places that are less known — Peled said you should remember to check the ice conditions first, or go with people with experience or who've tested its thickness.
+If you do plan on heading out onto the water this winter — especially to places that are less known — Peled said you should remember to check the ice conditions first or go with people who either have experience or who've tested its thickness.

-Most importantly, always be cautious around ice, Peled said, especially if you're heading out onto water with a current.
+Most importantly, always be cautious around ice especially if your waterway has a current.

 "Falling through the ice into flat water is a totally different thing than falling through the ice into swift water or moving water," said Peled.